 The DoubleClick Merger Scandal

-Advertising giant merge with data brokerage company, Abacus Direct.
+Advertising giant DoubleClick plans to merge with data brokerage company, Abacus Direct.

 DoubleClick uses the Dynamic Advertising Reporting and Targeting (DART) system to allow advertisers to move their ads, track the number of clicks, and select which ads will be displayed to whom.
 The information they collect includes: Browser type, OS, ISP, bandwidth, date and time, and the IP address of visitors.